ncipollo/tix-core/README.md

-Tix is a tool for creating, tracking and managing tickets across a variety ticketing platforms.
+Tix is a tool for creating and managing tickets across a variety ticketing platforms.

+Tix supports the following ticketing platforms:

+- Jira
+- GitHub Projects

 # Why Tix? 🤔